 If you choose a low market rate, you will not make as much money as you should.
 If you decide too high over the market rate, it takes longer to lease (another money waster) and your property might be leased to the wrong person.

-Generally speaking, two kinds of tenants are willing to pay more than market rent for a house.
+Generally speaking, two kinds of residents are willing to pay more than market rent for a house.

-The first type of tenant who will pay above-market rent isn’t familiar with the area and, therefore, unfamiliar with what they should be paying.
-These tenants wise up a few months into the lease and usually become short-term tenants.
-They typically leave after a year, which makes them less than ideal tenants for your rental property.
+The first type of resident who will pay above-market rent isn’t familiar with the area and, therefore, unfamiliar with what they should be paying.
+These residents wise up a few months into the lease and usually become short-term residents.
+They typically leave after a year, which makes them less than ideal residents for your rental property.

-The other type of tenant who will pay you above-market rent is worse than the first.
-This tenant is a less than qualified individual willing to pay more to tempt you to overlook their credit shortfalls.
+The other type of resident who will pay you above-market rent is worse than the first.
+This resident is a less than qualified individual willing to pay more to tempt you to overlook their credit shortfalls.